extremexp-HORIZON/extremexp-experimentation-engine-docs/docs/executionware/proactive.md

 1. Data is converted to bytes
 2. Metadata is created with task and workflow information
-3. Files are uploaded to Zenoh storage
+3. Files are uploaded to DDM storage
 4. File URLs and metadata are stored in resultMap

 #### Download Process

 1. File catalog is searched based on project and filename
-2. Files are downloaded from Zenoh storage
+2. Files are downloaded from DDM storage
 3. Content is returned as bytes
 4. Metadata is tracked in resultMap